Minimizing salinization, improving your business

 Jan te Lintelo

 Jan is the Chief Financial Officer (CFO) of Salttech and also partner and Group CFO for the Dutch Water Technologies group (DWT-Group).
 Previously he was COO for various high-end luxury companies both in the USA and in the UK and worked for companies like KPMG Audit, GE Capital, PwC Corporate Finance, G4S and Richemont.
 His background includes decades of experience in accounting, finance, operations, legal and tax in various industries.
 Jan joined DWT in 2016 as a partner and Group CFO.
-After the successful exit in 2021 of DWT’s venture in AQANA bv.
-Moreover, he became the CFO of Salttech.
+After the successful exit in 2021 of DWT’s venture in AQANA bv, he also became the CFO of Salttech.
 During his career, Jan has been based in Amsterdam, Hamburg, New York and London.
 Jan is a Dutch CPA and holds a MSc degree in Accountancy and successfully completed the postgraduate RA programme at the University of Amsterdam in Accounting and Auditing.

 Optimize your brine performance